devpro/devopsdays-geneva-2023/docs/lab-scenario/v1.1/02-management-cluster.md

 ## Creating a Kubernetes cluster for management tools

-We can run any distribution that is certified to be standard compliant by the Cloud Native Computing Foundation (CNCF).
-We'll use [K3s](https://k3s.io/).
+ℹ _We can run any Kubernetes distribution that is certified to be standard compliant by the Cloud Native Computing Foundation (CNCF)_

-K3s is a lightweight Kubernetes distribution, which is easy and fast to install and upgrade and has a low resource consumption.
-You can run it in your datacenter, in the cloud as well as on edge devices.
-It works great on a single-node as well in large, highly available setups.
+[K3s](https://k3s.io/) is a lightweight Kubernetes distribution, which is easy and fast to install and upgrade and has a low resource consumption.
+We'll install it on `management01`:

 ```ctr:Management01
 curl -sfL https://get.k3s.io | \